dafny-lang/dafny/docs/DafnyRef/Types.md

   var d: nat, e: real  // type is required
 }
 ```
-A field declaration is not permitted in a value type.
+A field declaration is not permitted in a value type nor as a member of a module
+(despite there being an implicit unnamed class).

 The field name is either an
 identifier (that is not allowed to start with a leading underscore) or